Furlough ends in just a few weeks’ time on the 30th September 2021.

 It’s important to remember that when varying any fundamental terms of an employment contract, employers are obliged to consult the employee and obtain their consent.

-The law and procedure differs where there are more than 20 employees affected as collective consultation procedures applies.
+The law and procedure differs where there are more than 20 employees affected as collective consultation procedures apply.
 Non-compliance here could result in a claim by an employee for a Protective Award for the employer’s failure to inform and consult.

 Employers should take advice.
 Changes to employment status require consultation and consent.
 After a specific period of lay-off this can lead to an automatic entitlement to statutory redundancy pay.